Type your search terms and pause for instant results.

-Queen Conchs produce beautiful shells.
+Queen Conchs produce beautiful shells which are known for their vibrant pink interiors..
 Unfortunately, to remove the animal from the shell fishermen routinely crack the top of the shell to break the seal the animal creates and thus be able to pull it from the shell.
 This ultimately damages the aesthetic value of the shell.

 Conch shells have been used as trumpets.
 This can be found for sale around the islands, although it's a bit tricky to properly blow a trumpet sound.